-An overview of the EBRAINS integrated Fast TVB, a C implementation of TVB that is orders of magnitude faster than the original Python TVB, and capable of performing parallelizable simulations in the cloud.
+In this lesson, users will get an overview of the EBRAINS integrated Fast TVB, a C implementation of TVB that is orders of magnitude faster than the original Python TVB, and capable of performing parallelizable simulations in the cloud.

-An overview of the process of constructing models for TVB automatically on the EBRAINS infrastructure.
+In this lesson, you will learn about the process of constructing models for TVB automatically on the EBRAINS infrastructure.

 The goal of computational modeling in behavioral and psychological science is using mathematical models to characterize behavioral (or neural) data.
 Over the past decade, this practice has revolutionized social psychological science (and neuroscience) by allowing researchers to formalize theories as constrained mathematical models and test specific hypotheses to explain unobservable aspects of complex social cognitive processes and behaviors.
 This course is composed of 4 modules in the format of Jupyter Notebooks.
 This course comprises lecture-based, discussion-based, and lab-based instruction.
 At least one-third of class sessions will be hands-on.
 We will discuss relevant book chapters and journal articles, and work with simulated and real data using the Python programming language (no prior programming experience necessary) as we survey some selected areas of research at the intersection of computational modeling and social behavior.
 These selected topics will span a broad set of social psychological abilities including (1) learning from and for others, (2) learning about others, and (3) social influence on decision-making and mental states.
 Rhoads, S. A. & Gan, L. (2022).
 Computational models of human social behavior and neuroscience - An open educational course and Jupyter Book to advance computational training.
 Journal of Open Source Education, 5(47), 146. https://doi.org/10.21105/jose.00146